johnsiilver/pipelines/stagedpipe/README.md

 * Data can be on the stack or the heap
 * Retrieve Stats on how the pipeline is running
 * Route requests to different stages depending on data
+* Allow routing to route back to a stage or setup the pipeline as a Directed Acyllic Graph (DAG)
 * Cancelation of a set of requests on an error or ignore errors

 Here is a brief introduction to standard Go pipelining, standard Go state machines and a hello world for the stagedpipe framework:

 [![Introduction Video](https://i.vimeocdn.com/video/1745567750-9b634f58614db8361e28cac2a9f77cca99923c16afd05ce112cbf506a5722656-d_640?f=webp)](https://player.vimeo.com/video/879175351?badge=0&amp;autopause=0&amp;quality_selector=1&amp;player_id=0&amp;app_id=58479)

+Chapters Links:

 * [Introduction](https://vimeo.com//879175351)
 * [Basic Go Pipelines](https://vimeo.com/879175351#t=0m16s)